Advantages to Upgrading Your Garage Door

 - Reinforcing garage door windows: Thick, double pane windows are not only the better choice for insulation, but they are safer, too.
 When choosing your garage door, try to select one with windows that are placed higher on the door, to limit visibility from the outside while still letting in plenty of natural light.

 The purpose of an insulated garage door is to help regulate the amount of cold and hot air escaping to and from your garage.
 A more stable, constant temperature makes for a more comfortable environment.
+It keeps your garage warmer in the winter and cooler in the summer.
 If you or your family spends a lot of time working in the garage — or if you do not want to worry about getting into a freezing cold car on winter mornings — an insulated garage door is a smart investment.
 A stable garage temperature is also crucial if you are storing any food products in your garage.

 Insulated garage doors lead to less energy waste in your home.
 Less wasted energy is better for the environment in the following ways: